-A Trustpilot and Canvas8 research found that so far, this year, global trust declined by 11%, while 29% of people admitted they don’t trust consumer brands as much as before.
+A Trustpilot and Canvas8 research found that so far, this year, global trust declined by 11%, while only 71% of people admitted they trust consumer brands.

 Online shoppers might be concerned about purchasing from brands they’ve never heard of, or engaged with before, and shoppers are therefore more likely to be looking for signs of trust and credibility in online reviews when purchasing online, especially now.

 How trusted reviews can help you cope in times of uncertainty

 1. Consumers want to engage with brands who care

 Stellar customer service means caring enough about what your customers need and want in order to be satisfied, and always going the extra mile to make sure they’ve had the best experience possible from the beginning until the end.

 In uncertain times, the little things a business does to improve their customers’ lives can go a long way.
 As most of the shopping will be done online over the next couple of weeks or months, customer service is likely to become one of the most important things consumers look at when comparing different brands online.